 A video log of Lisa and our project was done by an Australian family of 5 who came here as Workawayers.
 They have their own vlog project and website called Ten Feet Travels.
 At the same time that the family was here, we received a group of about 25 cyclists that were brought here to help by other workawayers.
 They were featured in the video and were called 'The Green Riders'.
 You can find the video on the web (we are unable to link to it here).

-[Please note that the town of 'Lisa' where the project is situated, is the 'Lisa' in Teleorman County, NOT the town of 'Lisa' hundreds of kilometres north in Brașov County, in the Făgăraș area!]
+The town of 'Lisa' where the project is situated, is the 'Lisa' in Teleorman County, NOT the town of 'Lisa' hundreds of kilometres north in Brașov County, in the Făgăraș area!

-[Please note that this project may be more suitable for more mature minded volunteers, or volunteers that have had experience being exposed to different cultural behaviors as a foreigner, and then adapting their behavior accordingly.]
+This project may be more suitable for more responsible mature minded volunteers, or volunteers that have had experience being exposed to different cultural behaviors as a foreigner, and then adapting their behavior and understanding accordingly.

 > Hosting Location <